o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 }
 ```

-Alternatively, you can use `--platforms=android` when launching the Asset Processor Batch.
+You must pass in the `--platforms=android` argument when launching the Asset Processor Batch.
 Refer to step 3 in [Generating Android Projects on Windows](/docs/user-guide/platforms/android/generating_android_project_windows/#steps).

 After you've processed the assets for Android, you can proceed to generate the Android project.